GoogleContainerTools/skaffold/docs/content/en/docs/how-tos/portforward/_index.md

 weight: 50
 ---

-This page discusses how to set up Skaffold to setup file sync for files that don't require compilation.
+This page discusses how to set up Skaffold to setup port forwarding for container ports from pods.

 {{% todo 1076 %}}